sfernana/FCCDIRAC/README.md

 ### a - Introduction

-This tutorial is intented to people who want to run FCC jobs on the GRID.
+This tutorial is intented for people interested in submitting FCC jobs on the GRID.

 GRID submission relies on GRID framework providing an intuitive user interface quite similar to BATCH submission.